The Athenian Mercury: Advice column

+In addition to questions on everyday life, religion, and the soul, people sent in questions on supernatural subjects such as witches and ghosts.

 Dunton's "question-answer project", as he referred to his new format, needed people to help publish it.
-The first person that partnered with him was Richard Sault, a mathematics teacher.
+The first person who partnered with him was Richard Sault, a mathematics teacher.
 Sault understood the philosophy of Nicolas Malebranche and could convey it to Dunton.
 The first two issues of the magazine were composed and published by these two only.
 The "surprising and unthought of" magazine's style produced a response of hundreds of letters of inquiries.
 The Athenian Gazette, as these first two issues were called, produced such a large readership that an increase in their Society membership of "experts" was required.

 The next person to join the "secret" society of the Athenians was one Dr. Norris (likely the physician Edward Norris, the fifth son of Thomas Norris of Lancashire) who devoted his assistance without any compensation or recognition.
 As readership increased and the amount of inquiries became overwhelming, they added another member, Dunton's brother-in-law the poet Reverend Samuel Wesley.
 The Society consisted of these four real members and several fictional members.

 Because Dunton's "answers to correspondents" were "universally received" his "Children of the Brain" were being plagiarized by a copycat publication called The Lacedemonian Mercury.
 He fought this with advertising that said any queries that they had replied to should be resubmitted to his magazine for amendments.
 Dunton referred to Tom Brown, chief editor of The Lacedemonian Mercury, as "the chief Antagonist."

-Some of the people who read the advice column in The Athenian Mercury, and sometimes submitted questions and comments of their own, according to Dunton, were Sir William Temple (pertaining to Talismans, amongst other things), Jonathan Swift, Marquess of Halifax, Sir Thomas Pope Blount, Sir William Hedges, and Sir Peter Pett.
+Some of the people who read the advice column in The Athenian Mercury, and sometimes submitted questions and comments of their own, according to Dunton, were Sir William Temple (pertaining to talismans, amongst other things), Jonathan Swift, Marquess of Halifax, Sir Thomas Pope Blount, Sir William Hedges, and Sir Peter Pett.